pryv/dev-site/src/faq-api.md

 withTOC: true
 ---

 In this FAQ we answer common questions related to Pryv.io API.
-You can contact us directly if your question is not listed here.
+You can contact us on [Github Discussion](https://github.com/orgs/pryv/discussions) if your question is not listed here.

 ## Table of contents <!-- omit in toc -->